iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-ap-encrypted/README.md

 # Creating Encrypted Access Points in Wireless Man-in-the-Middle Attacks

 As a security researcher, I often explore wireless network vulnerabilities to understand how attackers exploit them and how we can defend against such threats.
 One powerful technique involves setting up a rogue access point (AP) to simulate man-in-the-middle (MITM) attacks.
 While tools like `airbase-ng` from the Aircrack-ng suite are excellent for creating unencrypted APs, modern devices, particularly those running Android 10 and above, reject open networks due to enhanced security features.
 This is where `hostapd` shines, offering the ability to create an encrypted AP with WPA2 or WPA3 protocols.
-In this blog, I’ll provide a practical, hands-on guide to setting up an encrypted AP using `hostapd` on Kali Linux, tailored for security testing in controlled environments.
+In this blog, I'll provide a practical, hands-on guide to setting up an encrypted AP using `hostapd` on Kali Linux, tailored for security testing in controlled environments.

 **Disclaimer:** This guide is for educational purposes only.
 Creating and using rogue APs on networks or devices without explicit permission is illegal.
 Conduct all experiments in a lab environment with devices you own or have authorization to test.

 ## Why Use an Encrypted AP?

 Modern operating systems, such as Android and iOS, enforce strict Wi-Fi security policies.
-Unencrypted APs (like those created by `airbase-ng`) are often flagged as insecure, leading to connection refusals or warnings like “No Internet.”
+Unencrypted APs (like those created by `airbase-ng`) are often flagged as insecure, leading to connection refusals or warnings like "No Internet."
 An encrypted AP, secured with WPA2 or WPA3, mimics legitimate networks more convincingly, allowing you to test client behavior, intercept encrypted traffic (with proper tools), or simulate advanced MITM scenarios. `hostapd` is the go-to tool for this, as it supports robust encryption and is well-integrated with Kali Linux.

 ## Prerequisites